AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE 7.1.5 LR Initializes => (A => null) is equivalent to Initializes => A.

+.. _etu-initializes_aspects-lr:

 .. centered:: **Static Semantics**

+.. _tu-initializes_aspects-07:

-#.
-The Initializes aspect of a package has visibility of the declarations
-   occurring immediately within the visible part of the package.
+7. The Initializes aspect of a package has visibility of the declarations occurring immediately within the visible part of the package.

    .. ifconfig:: Display_Trace_Units